Timmy Mallett

-Timothy Luke Mallett (born 18 October 1955) is an English TV presenter, broadcaster, and artist.
-He is known for his striking visual style, colourful glasses, loud shirts, and giant pink foam mallet, known as "Mallett's Mallet", as well as his "utterly brilliant!" and "blaaah!" catchphrases.
+Timmy Mallett (born 18 October 1955) is an English television presenter, broadcaster, author and artist.
+He is known for his striking visual style, colourful glasses and shirts, and a giant pink foam mallet (known as "Mallett's Mallet"), as well as his "utterly brilliant!" and "blaaah!" catchphrases.

 Career

 Radio

 Mallett was born in Marple, Cheshire.
+He attended Rose Hill Primary School in Marple, Earnseat Prep School in Arnside, and Hyde Grammar School.

 His media career started while he was a student at the University of Warwick where he worked on the student radio station, Radio Warwick.
-After graduating with a degree in History he started working at BBC Radio Oxford.
+After graduating with a degree in History, he started working at BBC Radio Oxford.
 He later moved to Centre Radio (now Capital Midlands) as the station's launch presenter.
 He also presented on Radio Luxembourg and Manchester's Piccadilly Radio.